GEOLYTIX/mapp/foss4g_workshop/getting_started.md

 ## Workspace

 The workspace is a JSON object which can be stored as a file in the public directory.
-Create a workspace.json file in the public directory and reference this file in `WORKSPACE` environment variable.
+Create a workspace.json file in the public directory and reference this file in the `WORKSPACE` environment variable.

 ```json
 "WORKSPACE": "file:/public/workspace.json",